troyhacks/MoonLight/docs/moonbase/module/effects.md

 ### Scrolling text 🔥

-* WIP: Currently shows system info on leds.
+* 🚧: Currently shows system info on leds.
 You need at least 16*6 pixels for that (Panel 16x16 recommended).
 Later custom texts will be possible
 * Controls:
     * Speed: scrolling speed if the text is wider then the display width
     * Font: Different font sizes